PingoLeon/PingoLeon-Yolo-Road/README.md

 This project aims to train a vision model on images of french traffic/road signs, to get a fine-tuned model capable of multiple signs recognition, particularly for the speed of the classification of a sign (information, danger or something forbidden).

+One goal would be to have a lightweight, efficient yet powerful vision model to integrate into an embedded system like car or RC Car.
+It could then be used to create a semi-autonomous systems capable of adapting the vehicle's behavior to the rules on the road.

 I choosed YOLO models since they have a greater latency and accuracy than their older models, and are lightweight to run, giving options to run very small and less capable vision models.
+Their documentation and support around the web is quite dense.

 <a href="https://docs.ultralytics.com/models/yolo11/" target="_blank">
   <img width="100%" src="https://raw.githubusercontent.com/ultralytics/assets/refs/heads/main/yolo/performance-comparison.png" alt="YOLO11 performance plots">